 We can positively impact people’s lives by promoting scalable, market based solutions that address their needs

-Johanna co-founded Elevar in 2008 with the view that “The efficient allocation of capital into the hands of productive communities in developing countries creates wealth and a foundation for prosperity.
-We accomplish this by maintaining an investment discipline and backing entrepreneurs who know best how to serve and empower their clients.
+Johanna co-founded Elevar in 2008 and leads Elevar’s investing team in Latin America.
+She believes that “The efficient allocation of capital into the hands of productive communities in developing countries creates wealth and a foundation for prosperity.
+At Elevar, we accomplish this by maintaining an investment discipline that backs entrepreneurs who know best how to empower their customers.
 We can positively impact people’s lives by promoting scalable, market based solutions that address their needs.”

-Johanna has over 17 years of emerging markets investing experience, corporate finance, microfinance and economics.
+Johanna has over 20 years of emerging markets investing experience, corporate finance, and microfinance.
 She has partnered with and invested in companies which are today some of the biggest providers of services to disconnected communities in India and Latin America.
-She currently serves as a Director of Afluenta (a leading technology enabled lending marketplace in Latin America), Finae (a leading provider of higher education loans to low and lower-middle income students in Mexico), Financiera TFC (a leading provider of small enterprise finance and low-income housing finance in Peru), Credijusto (a technology enabled finance company focused on small and medium enterprises in Mexico) and Union Andina (a provider of housing purchase and finance solutions to migrant workers from Latin America).
-She also serves on the Board of the non-profit NESst.
-She has previously served on the Board of Caja Rural Los Andes and Grupo Crediexpress.
-Previously, as MFI Investment Manager at Unitus Inc., Johanna worked extensively on different financing mechanisms and structures to remove the constraints of several microfinance companies in India, Mexico and Kenya and was primarily responsible for sourcing Unitus’ MFI global pipeline of investments.
+She currently serves on the board of Afluenta (a leading technology enabled lending marketplace), Finae (a provider of higher education loans to low and lower-middle income students), Financiera TFC (a provider of small enterprise finance and low-income housing finance), Credijusto (a technology enabled finance company focused on SMEs), Tienda Nube (a one-stop software as a service (SaaS) platform enabling MSMEs to promote their online businesses), Grupo VI-DA (a technology-based platform delivering digital content for literacy development in Spanish), and BEDU (an EdTech company offering affordable courses to enhance skills).
+Johanna also serves on the Board of the non-profit NESst.
+Previously, at Unitus, Johanna worked extensively on different financing mechanisms and structures to remove the constraints of several microfinance companies in India, Mexico and Kenya and was primarily responsible for sourcing global pipeline of MFI partnerships/investments.